top of page

 For more information, click to watch our how-to-video on Hydrometer Use.

 PET stands for polyethylene terephthalate, which is the same plastic used to make soft drink (soda pop) bottles.
-PET bottles are BPA free and recyclable when they eventually need replacing.

-Our PET bottles have re-usable caps with a tamper evident collar that breaks off after the first use; this does not affect the airtight seal.
+The majority of PET bottles are subtly porous and a beverage held in PET will eventually go flat.
+However, Coopers PET bottles have a nylon barrier, reducing the rate of ingress of oxygen and the loss of CO2 for up to 18 months.
+The re-usable caps have a tamper evident collar that breaks off after the first use.
+This does not affect the airtight seal.
 When the caps eventually wear out, replacement caps can be purchased separately.
+Note: PET is temperature-sensitive and should not be cleaned using hot water.

 FREQUENTLY ASKED QUESTIONS